-In warehouses and distribution centers, there are pallets, bundled cases and other large transport materials that are impossible or difficult to transport by hand safely.
-While there are lifting procedures for handling smaller materials, heavier items risk damage to company assets and harm to employees.
-In these cases, you're better off relying on material-handling equipment such as pallet jacks, forklifts, carousels, and conveyors to transport product.
+In warehouses and distribution centers, there are pallets, bundled cases, and other large transport materials that are impossible or difficult to move by hand safely.
+While there are lifting procedures for handling smaller materials, heavier items risk damage to company assets, and harm to employees.
+In these cases, you're better off relying on material handling equipment such as pallet jacks, forklifts, carousels, and conveyors to transport product.

-Manually handling loads that are not intended for unassisted carry can result in various health complications that can add up due to cuts, wounds, and fractures of the skin, muscles, and bones.
+Manually handling loads that are not intended for unassisted carry can result in various health risks such as cuts, wounds, and fractures of the skin, muscles, and bones.
 Businesses also write off thousands or millions annually in damages to the workplace, equipment, and products transported therein because of these unsafe practices.
-All that's needed to avoid these situations is to equip the workplace with material-handling equipment and the employees with the knowledge to use it correctly.
+All that's needed to avoid these situations is to equip the workplace with material handling equipment, and the employees with the knowledge to use it correctly.

 Types of Equipment to Consider

 When seeking out material handling equipment, it's essential first to understand that such equipment is broken up into four basic categories.
 You'll need to know the type of equipment that you're looking for to handle the situations that you expect your workplace to encounter.
 They are as follows:

 - Unit Load Formation (typically involving pallets and crates)

 These Four Classifications Divide Into Three Additional Types of Equipment: